-My works have been performed throughout the world and commissioned and performed by major orchestras and ensembles, such as the Residentie Orchestra The Hague, Amsterdam Sinfonietta, Holland Sinfonia, the Sydney Symphony Orchestra and the Meridian Arts Ensemble New York.
+My works have been performed throughout the world and commissioned and performed by major orchestras and ensembles, such as the Residentie Orchestra The Hague, Amsterdam Sinfonietta, Dutch Ballet Orchestra, the Sydney Symphony Orchestra, the Meridian Arts Ensemble New York, Sydney Contemporary Orchestra.
 Reinbert de Leeuw, David Porcelijn, Etienne Siebens, Lucas Vis and Jac van Steen, among others, have conducted my works.

 I was born in Margaret River, WA, but mostly educated in the Netherlands, where I started art school in 1974.
 A few immature compositions date from those years.
 I also played guitars and drums in several New Wave bands.
 I started composition studies with David Porcelijn at the Utrecht Conservatorium of Music in 1986 and continued my studies with Claas de Vries at the Rotterdam Conservatorium of Music.
 I minored in cello, double bass and piano.
 Since 2005 I have been living in Sydney and moved to the Southern Highlands in 2020.

 In the late 90’s I started using techniques that regenerate existing material.
 I started weaving with ‘borrowed’ miniature sound fragments of 2 seconds or less.
-It resulted in dense and hectic pieces that are deliberately over-scored (Alchemia I, Time and Again).
+It resulted in dense and hectic pieces that are deliberately over-scored (Alchemia I -Sydney Symphony, Time and Again -Residentie Orchestra).
 The orchestra is treated like a flock of birds or a shoal of fish.
 The music trips over itself, deranges and proceeds like a tidal wave.
-All works written since 1998 have been more or less influenced by these ideas.
+All works written between 1998- 2005 have been more or less influenced by these ideas.

-Since 2000 my works tend to incorporate other art disciplines, either by collaborating with other artists, or by including theatrical or visual elements and an array of starting points, techniques and disciplines:
+From 2000- 2015 I experimented with incorporating other art disciplines, either by collaborating with other artists, or by including theatrical or visual elements and an array of starting points, techniques and disciplines:

-- For several of my works I designed additional instruments and collaborated with other artists.
-For Black Wind, I designed footslaps, as well as triangles suspended from the performers’ desks and wind chimes that were accelerated by huge wind fans on either side of the stage.
-Black Wind was a collaboration with artist Susan Norrie.
+- For Black Wind (2005)-Amsterdam Sinfonietta), I designed footslaps, as well as triangles suspended from the performers’ desks and wind chimes that were accelerated by huge wind fans on either side of the stage.
+Black Wind was a collaboration with video artist Susan Norrie.

-- Particles for chamber orchestra, written early 2011, was initiated by quantum particle behaviour.
+- Particles (2011) for chamber orchestra, was initiated by quantum particle behaviour.

-- Syllables to Attitudes, a work for 2 female voices and orchestra, written in 2012 makes use of broken down language in order to avoid meaning and narrative.
+- Syllables to Attitudes (2012), a work for 2 female voices and orchestra, makes use of broken down language in order to avoid meaning and narrative.
 The conductor manages a metal bucket with pebbles and claps his way on stage and in many ways musicians and singers are strained to go beyond the conventional performance of music by means of expressing themselves in theatrical ways.

-My works are published in the Netherlands by Donemus and in Australia by the Australian Music Centre.
+My work is published in the Netherlands by Donemus and in Australia by the Australian Music Centre.
 Various works are recorded on CD.

 - In 1995 Ermita was nominated for the BUMA award.
 (This is the Dutch royalty association)

-- In 1998 Symphony Australia’s score reading panel advised Alchemia I for performance to the ABC orchestras, which resulted to the performance in 2005 by the Sydney Symphony Orchestra under Reinbert de Leeuw.
+- In 1998 Symphony Australia’s score reading panel advised Alchemia I for performance to the ABC orchestras, which resulted in the performance in 2005 by the Sydney Symphony Orchestra under Reinbert de Leeuw.

 - Also in 1998, Entity for flute quartet received a Honourable Mention from the National Flute Association in the USA.